Is MacBook Pro Good for Programming?

 Display

-The company’s latest offering is the Liquid Retina XDR Display.
+The company’s latest MacBook Pro models feature the Liquid Retina XDR Display.
 As cool as the name sounds, it’s pure marketing speak.
 XDR stands for Extreme Dynamic Range (XDR sounds much better than EDR) and is meant to convey that the display surpasses the HDR standard in terms of brightness and contrast.

 If you have to have 4K resolution, pass on the latest MacBook Pros.
 Otherwise, you can’t go wrong with the impressive levels of brightness, contrast, and the number of colors in the MacBook Pro display.